COVID-19 Shoot Guidelines

 Introduction & Context

-As we navigate our way through the mire that is COVID-19, it is up to all of us to work together and ensure we stick to Government guidelines to ensure we are working and shooting as safely as possible.
+As we navigate our way through the mire that is Covid-19, it is up to all of us to work together and ensure we are working and shooting as safely as possible.

 ● Wash hands regularly